 Elderberries are drought and cold tolerant.
 They also tolerate almost any moisture condition and soil type.
 They grow at a pH of 5.5 to 7.5, but prefer a pH of 5.5 to 6.5.
-It's important to cultivate these shrubscarefully, because the root system is shallow and can easily be damaged.
-Elderberries have few pests, and natural predators often control outbreaks.
+It's important to cultivate around these shrubs carefully, because the root system is shallow and can easily be damaged.
+Elderberries have few pests, and natural predators often control any outbreaks.

-Plant elderberries five to seven feet on center to accommodate air circulation.
-Plant bareroot stock or rooted cuttings in early spring and container-grown plants anytime during the growing season.
+Plant elderberries five to seven feet on center to accommodate good air circulation.
+Plant bare root stock or rooted cuttings in early spring and container-grown plants anytime during the growing season.